garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 1 Map and Scene.md

-# Exercise 1: Map and Scene (Mac OS X/Swift)
+# Exercise 1: Map and Scene (macOS/Swift)

 This exercise walks you through the following:
-- Create a new OS X app
+- Create a new macOS app
 - Add ArcGIS Runtime to the app
 - Add a 2D map to the app
 - Add a 3D scene to the app, and use a toggle button to switch between 2D and 3D

 Prerequisites:
-- Use a Mac with OS X 10.10 or 10.11.
+- Use a Mac with macOS 10.11 or 10.12.
-- Install OS X SDK 10.10 or higher.
+- Install macOS SDK 10.12.
-- Install Xcode 7.
+- Install Xcode 8.

-If you need some help, you can refer to [the solution to this exercise](../../../solutions/OS X/Swift/Ex1_MapAndScene), available in this repository.
+If you need some help, you can refer to [the solution to this exercise](../../../solutions/macOS/Swift/Ex1_MapAndScene), available in this repository.

-## Create a new OS X app
+## Create a new macOS app

-1. Create a new Xcode project for an OS X Cocoa application.
+1. Create a new Xcode project for an macOS Cocoa application.
 For **Language**, choose **Swift**.
 Make sure that **Use Storyboards** is checked.

 1. At any point during the exercises, you can run the app from Xcode.
 If you run the app now, you should see a blank app window.